Susan Ammerman and her husband Bart Ellison moved to northern New Mexico from New Orleans in 1999 to retire and attempt to raise a few sheep;

-Ammerman is a Houston, TX native who is a journalism graduate of the University of Houston.
-She studies chicken genetics, tends creatures, strings beads, and crochets.
+Ammerman is a Houston, Texas, native who is a University of Houston journalism graduate.
+She studies sheep and chicken genetics, social cognition and horticulture.

-Bart Ellison worked in 30 years in research and oil production for Shell Oil Company.
-He has a passion for photography.
+Bart Ellison has extended a passion for photography in recent years.
+He worked 30 years in research and oil production for Shell Oil Company.

-Ellison, a San Diego native, is a University of California, Berkeley, graduate with a PhD in engineering.
-He also wrangles sheep, looks after the farm infrastructure and maintains the web site.
+Ellison, is a San Diego native with a UC Berkeley PHD in engineering.
+He helps wrangle sheep, looks after the farm infrastructure and maintains the web site.

 Susan with New Mexico State Champion Lt Brahma chicken